Ramandeepmehra/Assignment-Advance-Regression/README.md

 ## Data modelling and evaluation
 - create linear regression model with no Regularisation
 - create models using Ridge and Lasso Regularisation
-- create additional models model using mixed approach (RFE & VIF/p-Value) and apply Ridge Regularisation
+- create additional models model using mixed approach (RFE & VIF/p-Value) and apply Ridge and lasso Regularisation
 - report the final model